somnambulist-tech/laravel-doctrine-tenancy/README.md

  * current_tenant_creator
  * current_tenant_security_model

 This allows access to the current resolved Tenant instance.
+To enable the Twig extension, add it to the list of extensions in the config/twigbridge.php file.

 _Note:_ in a previous iteration, this included functions to look up tenant owner/creator from a repository, however: as the tenant could be domain aware or standard tenant, you do not